-1. Jainism was founded by:
+1. Jainism was founded by__________.

 A) Parshvanatha